UnterrainerInformatik/GameDevelopmentLinks/README.md

 ### Graphics And Effects
 * [**Using shaders**](http://www.xnamag.de/article.php?aid=34) - You want to use shaders and don't know what that is?
 Then this site is a good place to start.
-* [**Worl- View- and Projection Transformation Matrices**](http://www.codinglabs.net/article_world_view_projection_matrix.aspx) - A really nice article along with images covering the basics of transformation matrices and how they are commonly used in 3D graphics programming.
+* [**World- View- and Projection Transformation Matrices**](http://www.codinglabs.net/article_world_view_projection_matrix.aspx) - A really nice article along with images covering the basics of transformation matrices and how they are commonly used in 3D graphics programming.
 * [**3D model drawing guide**](http://www.3dgameprogramming.net/2007/06/04/getting-started-with-xna-drawing-a-3d-model/) - You want to draw a 3D model in XNA?
 This guide shows, step by step, how to draw a mesh in XNA.
 Nicely done, thank you very much.
 * [**2D circles and lines**](http://xboxforums.create.msdn.com/forums/p/7414/200025.aspx) - Want to draw 2D using XNA?Well.
 Then you're in for a treat!
 It's impossible to do that without completely destroying the performance of your game.
 But since you're inevitably sitting on a high-performance-graphics-workhorse already, you may draw 3D as well.
 These links show you how.
 * [**2D circles and lines**](http://www.bit-101.com/blog/?p=2832)